Shagshag/prestashop-documentation/NotificationCore.md

 * Visibility: **public**
 * This method is **static**.
-* This method is defined in classes\Notification.php line 67
+* This method is defined in [classes/Notification.php line 67](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Notification.php#67)

 #### Arguments